Camille Callison: Current Positions

+Past Positions

 In 2015, Callison became a founding board member of the Canadian Federation of Library Associations (CFLA-FCAB), which replaced the Canadian Library Association in 2016.
-She has been the Indigenous Representative to the Board (2015-2019), vice-chair to the Board (2018-2019), and member of the CFLA-FCAB's Copyright Committee (2017-2020).
+She has held positions as the Indigenous Representative to the Board (2015-2019), vice-chair to the Board (2018-2019), and member of the CFLA-FCAB's Copyright Committee (2017-2020).
 Within her role on the Copyright Committee, Callison worked on the Position Statement on Indigenous Knowledge.
 She also independently presented to the Canadian House of Commons Standing Committee on Industry, Science and Technology as they reviewed The Copyright Act.

 Callison's tenure with the CFLA-FCAB included her position as Chair of the CFLA-FCAB Truth and Reconciliation Committee in 2017.
 In this capacity, Callison oversaw the creation of the ‘Truth and Reconciliation Report and Recommendations’, after which she served as founding Chair (2017-2019) and Past Chair (2019-2020) of the CFLA-FCAB's Indigenous Matters Committee.
 Alongside her work as the Committee Chair, she co-chaired working groups on Indigenous Knowledge Protection/Copyright, Indigenous Knowledge and Curriculum, and the Joint Working Group on Classification and Subject Headings.
-As Chair, she also helped to oversee projects such as the CFLA-FCAB's ongoing partnership with the ‘Indigenous Canada’ MOOC developed by the University of Alberta’s Faculty of Native Studies.
+As chair, she also helped to oversee projects such as the CFLA-FCAB's ongoing partnership with the ‘Indigenous Canada’ MOOC developed by the University of Alberta’s Faculty of Native Studies.

 Callison's other past positions include President of the Manitoba Library Association (2013-2015), member of the National Film Board of Canada’s Indigenous Advisory Group, Vice-Chair of the Canadian Advisory Committee, Commission for UNESCO Memory of the World Committee (2017-2019), and Chair of the Indigenous Matters Section of IFLA (2017-2021).

 Public outreach

 Callison engages in public outreach facilitating intergenerational and intercultural knowledge exchange.
-She has been an invited keynote or speaker at the OLA Super Conference 2021, the Atlantic Provinces Library Association 2021 Conference, the Archive/Counterarchive Summer Institute 2021 Public Talks, the 2020 American Indian Library Association President’s Program, the 2019 Designing the Archives 2019 conference, the 2019 Association of Tribal Archives, Libraries, and Museums conference, the 2019 Dalhousie-Horrocks National Leadership Lecture, and the 2015 Association of Tribal Archives, Libraries, and Museums Archives Summit.
+She has been an invited keynote or speaker several events, including: the OLA Super Conference 2021, the Atlantic Provinces Library Association 2021 Conference, the Archive/Counterarchive Summer Institute 2021 Public Talks, the 2020 American Indian Library Association President’s Program, the 2019 Designing the Archives 2019 conference, the 2019 Association of Tribal Archives, Libraries, and Museums conference, the 2019 Dalhousie-Horrocks National Leadership Lecture, and the 2015 Association of Tribal Archives, Libraries, and Museums Archives Summit.
 She has also been a guest on Western University’s ‘So What?
-Library and Information Science Podcast’ for their ‘CFLA-FCAB Truth and Reconciliation Efforts’ episode, has served as a guest editor for the IFLA Journal October 2021 special issue on ‘Indigenous Matters in Libraries’, and was a 2019 University of British Columbia Okanagan Library Leader in Residence.
+Library and Information Science Podcast’ for their ‘CFLA-FCAB Truth and Reconciliation Efforts’ episode, she has served as a guest editor for the IFLA Journal October 2021 special issue on ‘Indigenous Matters in Libraries’, and she was a 2019 University of British Columbia Okanagan Library Leader in Residence.